dqops/dqo/docs/reference/yaml/partitioned/table-monthly-partitioned-checks.md

 ___

-## TableComparisonMonthlyPartitionedChecksSpecMap
+## TableSqlMonthlyPartitionedChecksSpec
-Container of comparison checks for each defined data comparison.
-The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
- Contains the monthly partitioned comparison checks for each configured reference table.
+Container of built-in preconfigured data quality checks on a table level that are using custom SQL expressions (conditions).